 Advising and Registration

 A student intending to major in computer science is advised by the CAS Advising Center until passing four CS core courses (typically, these are CS0401, 0441, 0445 and 0447).
 Prior to completing the four courses, a student also may meet with the director of undergraduate programs.
-See the ideal plan page for a sample four-year program.
+See the sample plan page for a sample four-year program.

 Some computer science courses will be offered for W credit during some terms.
 Check the course description website to determine which courses are being offered for W credit.